 - Larger companies (over $2 billion) spend a relatively tiny 3.2%

 As technology becomes a greater part of business operations, budgets have been steadily growing.
-The 2017 survey found that enterprise organizations project a 4.8% increase in 2017 IT budgets, and SMBs predict a slightly larger increase of 8% from 2016.
+The 2017 survey found that enterprise organizations projected a 4.8% increase in 2017 IT budgets, and SMBs predicted a slightly larger increase of 8% from 2016.

 There are a few questions every business owner should consider when determining their IT budget to effectively implement technology decisions (McKinsey.com).
 A few crucial points are: